acegreen/ChronicTimer/Pods/Target Support Files/Pods-Chronic/Pods-Chronic-acknowledgements.markdown

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## AdColony

+You must accept the terms and conditions on the AdColony website by registering in order to legally use the AdColony SDK.
+U.S. based companies will need to complete the W-9 form and send it to us, as well as complete the section on payment information on clients.adcolony.com, before publisher payments can be issued.

 ## Bolts

 BSD License